echaya/plugged/plugged/snacks.nvim/docs/win.md

 ---@class snacks.win.Config: vim.api.keyset.win_config
 ---@field style? string merges with config from `Snacks.config.styles[style]`
 ---@field show? boolean Show the window immediately (default: true)
----@field height? number|fun():number Height of the window.
+---@field height? number|fun(self:snacks.win):number Height of the window.
 Use <1 for relative height.
 0 means full height. (default: 0.9)
----@field width? number|fun():number Width of the window.
+---@field width? number|fun(self:snacks.win):number Width of the window.
 Use <1 for relative width.
 0 means full width. (default: 0.9)
 ---@field minimal? boolean Disable a bunch of options to make the window minimal (default: true)
 ---@field position? "float"|"bottom"|"top"|"left"|"right"
 ---@field buf? number If set, use this buffer instead of creating a new one